Gellybean/Mathfinder-Bot/README.md

 ## Command Reference
 There are other commands than the ones listed below.
 I've only documented the ones I feel are worth using/testing at the moment.
 Almost all variable names are SCREAMING_SNAKE_CASE (like `SHORT_SWORD` or `STR_SCORE`).
-However, when using them, they are not case-sensitive, and you can use spaces or underscores to separate words (`short sword` should work in place of `SHORT_SWORD` during an /eval).
+However, when using them, they are not case-sensitive, and you can use spaces or underscores to separate words (`short sword` will work in place of `SHORT_SWORD` during an /eval).
 HISS.

 There are also `dm` versions of some commands, which add an additional `target` option for selecting other player's active sheets.
 These require the `DM` role.